 AMD Ryzen 9 5900X

 The Ryzen 9 5900X is a 12 core CPU from AMD released in 2020.
-This chip has a very good overall score at 100% in our CPU benchmark.
-Our gaming benchmark shows that this CPU is an amazing processor for gaming, with a score of 100%.
-As for multitasking and heavy workloads, the Ryzen 9 5900X scores 100% and 100% respectively.
-Indeed, this is an amazing rating for very heavy workloads.
+This chip has a very good overall score with 9859 points in our CPU benchmark.
+Our gaming benchmark shows that this CPU is a very good processor for gaming, with a score of 9924 points.
+As for multitasking and heavy workloads, the Ryzen 9 5900X scores 9836 points and 9828 points respectively.
+Indeed, this is a very good rating for very heavy workloads.

 The Ryzen 9 5900X has 12 cores and 24 threads.
 This CPU makes use of simultaneous multithreading technology to improve performance on parallel tasks.
 Each physical CPU core is divided into multiple logical processors.
 This AMD CPU has a clock speed of 3.7 GHz and a turbo speed of 4.8 GHz : a higher clock speed that can be reached when thermals and power delivery allow.
 This CPU has an unlocked multiplier and allows for overclocking.
 With adequate cooling and a good power supply, it's possible to run this CPU at a higher clock speed.